 SRT Southern Line

-Surat Thani is the gateway to the islands in the Gulf of Thailand, Koh Tao, Koh Phangan, Koh Samui by ferry.
+Trains to Surat Thani, the gateway to the islands in the Gulf of Thailand, Koh Phangan, Koh Samui by ferry:

 SRT Eastern Line